Tom McCluskey (trainer): Coaching career

 McCluskey began managing and training boxers in Dartmouth, Nova Scotia, where his wife, Gloria McCluskey, eventually became mayor before the town was incorporated into Halifax.
 In addition to Canadian boxers Richard "Kid" Howard, David Downey, Lennie Sparks, Buddy Daye, Les Sprague, Blair Richardson, and Les Gillis, he also trained many other renowned fighters.

 Under Tom McCluskey's guidance, Trevor Berbick entered the professional ranks following the 1976 Summer Olympics and won his first 11 matches.
 He trained Berbick for two years.
 Following a brief split, McCluskey returned to corner Berbick in a bout against John Tate on the undercard of Sugar Ray Leonard-Roberto Durán in 1980.

 Kickboxing champion Ralph Hollett trained under McCluskey from 1977 to 1983, and he went on to become one of Canada's top middleweight boxers.

-During the late 1970s, McCluskey was hired and employed for several years teaching self-defence to the Montreal Canadians farm team based in Nova Scotia, the Nova Scotia Voyageurs.
+During the late 1970s, McCluskey was hired and employed for several years teaching self-defence to the Montreal Canadiens farm team based in Nova Scotia, the Nova Scotia Voyageurs.